-- school curriculum at higher secondary level. - Blooms Taxonomy of Objectives (statement of objectives in behavioural terms). - Relationship of Commerce with other Disciplines: Economics, Law, Mathematics, Sociology, Psychology, Statistics.
+- Need and Importance of Commerce in - school curriculum at higher secondary level. - Blooms Taxonomy of Objectives (statement of objectives in behavioural terms). - Relationship of Commerce with other Disciplines: Economics, Law, Mathematics, Sociology, Psychology, Statistics.
+UNIT-II

 2. Content Analysis and lesson planning